 - Infection in the joint.

-- Deterioration or rupture of the tendons and ligaments around the joint, leading to loss of stability.
+- Deterioration or rupture of the tendons and ligaments around the joints, leading to loss of stability.

 - Pinched nerve (in osteoarthritis of the spine).